Dog licences and ownership

 • Guide dogs for blind people

-• Dogs in the possession of a local authority
+• Dogs that are being held by a local authority

-• Dogs in the possession of the ISPCA or Gardaí
+• Dogs that are with the ISPCA or Gardaí

 • Any dog imported into the State for less than 30 days